 I have been tempted to water my plants when they don’t need any, but try to hold back since I heard that overwatering is a common reason plants die, especially here in Southern California where many plants thrive with little water.

 Something else I learned about plumeria trees is that they become dormant in the winter.
 When the leaves fell off at the end of the year, I thought I had killed my plants.
-I wanted to throw them out when this happened, but took my husband’s advice and kept the plants.
+I wanted to throw them out when this happened, but kept the plants.

 I’m glad I did since now I have two beautiful trees!
 One is producing flowers while the other is producing leaves.
 I’m not sure why one is not producing flowers, but I’ve only had it a few months so I may have to wait another year before I get to enjoy its blooms.